envkey/envkey-fetch/README.md

 ## Installation

-envkey-fetch compiles into a simple static binary with no dependencies, which makes installation a simple matter of fetching the right binary for your platform and putting it in your PATH.
+envkey-fetch compiles into a simple static binary with no dependencies, which makes installation a simple matter of fetching the right binary for your platform and putting it in your `PATH`.
 An `install.sh` script is available to simplify this.

 **Install via bash:**